Top 12 Travel Resolutions for 2018 (and a sprinkle of 2017 reflections)

 2) Go somewhere in the Caribbean.
 Growing up in Florida, the Caribbean always seemed too close and too boring.
 But after having spent nearly 15 years almost everywhere else, I'm keen to explore this part of the world that's closer to home.
 I'll go anywhere - Cuba, Jamaica, Dominican Republic, Bahamas, etc. Any recommendations?

 3) Take on another epic trek.
 In 2017, I somehow climbed to the very top of Machu Picchu mountain.
 It was a brutal two hour uphill climb to the top.
 And worth every second for those surreal views.
 But in the process I not only worked every single muscle group, I also faced my fear of heights.
 And standing at the top feeling like I'd conquered it all was simply one of the very best moments of my life.
 So I want to do it again.
 This time in Asia.
-I just haven't work out where yet.
+I just haven't worked out where yet.

 4) Learn to ski.
 As a Florida girl, I'm definitely a water baby.
-And, as mentioned per number three, I have an irritating fear of heights that doesn't go well with adventure.
+And, as mentioned per number three, I have an irritating fear of heights that doesn't go well with adventurous spirit.
 But I still want to learn to ski.
 I 'tried' once on a volunteer uni trip in Michigan but I don't think that counts.
 I'm talking full-on week of skiing, complete with lessons and lots of rolling down mountains (possibly with tears).

 5) Explore Southeast Asia.
 Over the years I've done a few trips to Southeast Asia.
 But this year I'm planning some longterm travel there and I simply can't wait.
 There are so many places left for me to discover: all of Northern Vietnam (Hoi An and Hanoi top my list), Laos, Burma and the Philippines.
 And so much good food to be devoured.